steemfans/get-article-from-issues-action/README.md

-# Get Article From Issues Action
+# Process Issues for Posting to Steem Action